sziane-pro/BeginnersGuide/README.md

 ### Selecting code editor

 Simple robot automation can be written using a any text editor, even Notepad.
 Check list of [suggested editors on Robot Framework's homepage](https://robotframework.org/#tools).
-If you don't have preference, very popular editor is [Visual Studio Code](https://code.visualstudio.com/), that has really good [Robot Framework extension](https://marketplace.visualstudio.com/items?itemName=TomiTurtiainen.rf-intellisense).
+If you don't have preference, very popular editor is [Visual Studio Code](https://code.visualstudio.com/), that has really good [Robot Framework Language Server extension](https://marketplace.visualstudio.com/items?itemName=robocorp.robotframework-lsp).

 ## Writing a first automation case